dannsam/xenko-docs/manual/troubleshooting/value-changes-ignored-at-runtime.md

-## Value changes ignored at runtime
+## Default value changes ignored at runtime

-When you add a script to your project as a component, Game Studio lists its public variables in the component's Properties grid.
+When you add a script to your project as a component, Game Studio lists its public variables in the Properties grid.
 These are the values used at runtime.

-However, if you then change a value in the script, Game Studio doesn't update the component with the new value.
+However, if you then change the default value in the script, Game Studio doesn't update the component with the new value.

-For example, imagine you have a script with the variable `SpeedFactor` with the value `5.0f`.
+For example, imagine you have a script with the variable `SpeedFactor` with a default value of `5.0f`.
 You add the script to the project as a component.
-Now, in the script, you change the `SpeedFactor` variable to `6.0f`, save the script, and run the project.
+Now, in the script, you change the default value of the `SpeedFactor` variable to `6.0f`, save the script, and run the project.
 Game Studio doesn't update the component with the script changes, so the speed `SpeedFactor` value is still `5.0f`.

 ## Fix